Table of Contents

 };

 For more details, see Configuration.
-The configuration is identical between char and byte; the options-instance internally converts the UTF16 values into UTF8.
+The dialect configuration is identical between byte and char; the options-instance internally converts the UTF16 values into UTF8.

 Reading objects